Anshul391/CSS143BackStage/exams/midterm2/readme.md

 **1. (2pt) Which of the following is true comparing linked lists with Java arrays?**

-- (A) Accessing a random element in a linked list requires, in the worst-case, a full traverse of the list.
+- (A) Accessing a random node in a linked list requires, in the worst-case, a full traverse of the list.
 - (B) You can implement a stack using a linked list but not an array.
 - (C) Both linked lists and arrays are random-access data structures.
 - (D) Linked list and array can both change size as needed.